Safety groups, unions urge US to fix recalled gov’t vehicles

 The letter dated Thursday urges Biden to make all federal agencies have the vehicles repaired and prohibit the sale of recalled vehicles that haven’t been fixed.

-Messages were left Thursday seeking comment from the White House and the General Services Administration.
+The White House deferred comment to the GSA, the lead agency on the government vehicle fleet.
+Messages were left Thursday seeking comment from the GSA.

 The letter was signed by the Center for Auto Safety, Consumer Reports, the American Federation of Government Employees, the National Treasury Employees Union, the National Federation of Federal Employees and others.
 The unions together have about 573,000 members, according to their websites.